-Genital herpes is a common condition that can cause red bumps around the genital area, including the penis, scrotum, and anus.
-There is no cure for genital herpes, but some antiviral medications can shorten the duration of symptoms and help prevent future occurrences.
+Genital herpes is a common condition that can cause red bumps around the genital area.
+Symptoms in men include bumps or blisters on the penis, scrotum, and anus.

 The herpes simplex virus causes genital herpes, while the condition usually does not trigger symptoms.
 Many people can have the virus without knowing it.

 Keep reading to learn more about genital herpes in males, including the symptoms, causes, and possible treatments.

 Genital herpes is an acquired infection with the

 The herpes simplex virus is widespread.
 There are two types: type 1 and type 2.
 According to the

 Most people who acquire the herpes virus do not experience symptoms and are often unaware they have contracted it.

 However, some experience symptoms that may include genital herpes.
 Both types of herpes viruses can trigger this condition.